Duke Blue Devils men's basketball: Complete NCAA tournament results

-The Blue Devils have appeared in the NCAA tournament 45 times.
-Their combined record is 114–39.
+The Blue Devils have appeared in the NCAA tournament 47 times.
+Their combined record is 130–42.

 NIT results

 The Blue Devils have appeared in the National Invitation Tournament (NIT) five times.
 Their combined record is 5–6.

 Key statistics

 As of the 2017–18 season, the Blue Devils' program record is as follows.

 Duke has been ranked as the #1 team in the nation 235 weeks in their history.

 Duke had not lost a non-conference game at Cameron from 2000 until 2019, when SFASU beat Duke in overtime (85–83).
 Duke maintains a tradition of hosting the previous season's Division II national champion in an exhibition game each November.

-Cameron Indoor Stadium & Fanbase
+Cameron Indoor Stadium

 Cameron Indoor Stadium was completed on January 6, 1940, having cost $400,000.
 At the time, it was the largest gymnasium in the country south of the Palestra at the University of Pennsylvania.
 Originally called Duke Indoor Stadium, it was renamed for Coach Cameron on January 22, 1972.
 The building originally included seating for 8,800, though standing room was sufficient to ensure that 12,000 could fit in on a particularly busy day.
 Then, as now, Duke students were allowed a large chunk of the seats, including those directly alongside the court.
 Renovations in 1987–1988 removed the standing room areas and added seats, bringing capacity to 9,314.